Self-fulfilling prophecy: Hinduism

 Self-fulfilling prophecies appear in classical Sanskrit literature.
-In the story of Krishna in the Indian epic Mahabharata, the ruler of the Mathura kingdom, Kansa, afraid of a prophecy that predicted his death at the hands of his sister Devaki's son, had her cast into prison where he planned to kill all of her children at birth.
+In the story of Krishna in the Indian epic Mahabharata, the ruler of the Mathura kingdom, Kamsa, afraid of a prophecy that predicted his death at the hands of his sister Devaki's son, had her cast into prison where he planned to kill all of her children at birth.
 After killing the first six children, and Devaki's apparent miscarriage of the seventh, Krishna (the eighth son) was born.
 As his life was in danger he was smuggled out to be raised by his foster parents Yashoda and Nanda in the village of Gokula.
-Years later, Kansa learned about the child's escape and kept sending various demons to put an end to him.
+Years later, Kamsan learned about the child's escape and kept sending various demons to put an end to him.
 The demons were defeated at the hands of Krishna and his brother Balarama.
-Krishna, as a young man returned to Mathura to overthrow his uncle, and Kansa was eventually killed by his nephew Krishna.
-It was due to Kansa's attempts to prevent the prophecy that it came true, thus fulfilling the prophecy.
+Krishna, as a young man returned to Mathura to overthrow his uncle, and Kamsa was eventually killed by his nephew Krishna.
+It was due to Kamsa's attempts to prevent the prophecy that it came true, thus fulfilling the prophecy.